 Even after it became clear that the Kosovo campaign had succeeded brilliantly, Krauthammer was still ideologically committed to chaos in the Balkans, having also predicted in '99 that NATO involvement "would sever Kosovo from Serbian control and lead inevitably to an irredentist Kosovar state, unstable and unviable and forced to either join or take over pieces of neighboring countries."
 When an ethnic Albanian insurgency arose in Macedonia along its border with UN-administered Kosovo in 2001, he felt himself vindicated, proclaiming that "the Balkans are on the verge of another explosion," making several references to Vietnam, and characterizing our continued presence in the region as a "quagmire."
 The violence ended within the year, having claimed less than 80 lives.
 Kosovo has since joined both the IMF and the World Bank; Macedonia is preparing for membership in NATO.

 Like many others who had cried apocalypse in Kosovo, Krauthammer bumbled into our two more recent military adventures in a haze of amnesia and inexplicable self-regard.
 He ridiculed New York Times contributor Johnny Apple for writing an article to the effect that Afghanistan may develop into a "quagmire" and another one in which Apple proposed that coalition forces might have to contend with guerrilla fighters in Iraq.
 Krauthammer himself hailed the Iraq conflict as "the Three Week War;" when those allegedly improbable guerrillas did show up and U.S. reconstruction efforts were revealed to have been thrown together by Liberty University grads, Krauthammer responded with studied sarcasm.
 "Every pundit, every ex-official and, of course, every Democrat knows exactly how it should have been done," he wrote, before going on to explain how it should have been done.
 He concludes the 2003 column by suggesting that if "in a year or two we are able to leave behind a stable, friendly government, we will have succeeded.
 If not, we will have failed.
 And all the geniuses will be vindicated."
 Two years later, Krauthammer followed up by admitting to his failures and acknowledging the predictive superiority of his opponents.
 Just kidding.
-Instead, he denounced retired military figures like John Batiste as the "I-know-better generals" for second-guessing Rumsfeld, whom he continued to support after even William Kristol had begun calling for the defence secretary's resignation.
+Instead, he denounced retired military figures like John Batiste as the "I-know-better generals" for second-guessing Rumsfeld, whom he continued to support after even William Kristol had begun calling for the defense secretary's resignation.
 When the surge was proposed, Krauthammer came out against the idea, explaining in a 2007 column that the strategy "will fail" due to the perfidy and incompetence of the Maliki government.

-Our columnist hasn't faired much better in the realm of domestic predictions.
+Our columnist hasn't fared much better in the realm of domestic predictions.
 In his aforementioned column on Obama - the one in which he praises the senator's blackness, not the one in which he blasts everyone else for praising the senator's blackness - our columnist explains that, should he run, "he will not win.
 The reason is 9/11."
 In the meantime, he says, the White House will probably go to a Republican - "say, 9/11 veteran Rudy Giuliani."
 Krauthammer also warns that the "reflexive anti-war sentiments" of the left "will prove disastrous for the Democrats in the long run - the long run beginning as early as November '08."

 Though well up to speed on his nonsensical predictions quota, Krauthammer would still be in danger of losing his parking spot at The Weekly Standard if he failed to turn out the occasional bit of hypocrisy.
-In the wake of the Virginia Tech massacre, he appeared Fox News to point out the inevitable Muslim connection:
+In the wake of the Virginia Tech massacre, he appeared on Fox News to point out the inevitable Muslim connection: